-If you have poor self-esteem, it is important to work on improving your self-esteem.
-You can get help with your self-esteem by seeing a therapist and/or joining a support group.
+If you have low self-esteem, it is important to work on improving your self-esteem.
+You can get help with your low self-esteem by seeing a therapist, joining a support group, or journaling.

 Alternatively, you can make a list of all your good qualities and focus on those good qualities.

-Affirmations are another useful tool to help you boost your self-esteem.
+Affirmations are another useful tool to help you boost your low self-esteem.

 6. Fear of your toxic partner

-If your partner is controlling and abusive, you might stay in the relationship because you’re afraid of what they might do if you leave them.
+If your partner is controlling and abusive, you might stay in an unhealthy relationship because you’re afraid of what they might do if you leave them.

-You might have a hard time leaving the relationship because your partner has threatened you and your loved ones.
+You might have a hard time leaving the relationship because your toxic partner has threatened you and your loved ones.
 You are afraid they will carry out their threats if you leave.

-This treatment from the toxic partner will over time teach you to fall in line, not to question them, and behave in a way that ultimately gives them total control over you.
+This treatment from your toxic partner will over time teach you to fall in line, not to question them, and behave in a way that ultimately gives them total control over you.

-Fear of retribution results in you accepting things within the relationship that you once could not even have imagined accepting.
+Fear of retribution results in you accepting the toxic behavior that you once could not even have imagined accepting.

-If you’re afraid of your partner, it will make it more challenging for you to leave the relationship.
+If you’re afraid of your partner, you will tend to stay in a toxic relationship.
 It will be important to get help from a therapist or law enforcement if you have a controlling or abusive partner.

 Your therapist or law enforcement can help you get the resources you need to leave the relationship safely.

-Your time and energy will be consumed by satisfying the needs of your toxic partner.
+Your time and energy will be consumed by satisfying their needs.